RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

    1. A pointer to an AQL queue for the kernel agent on which the kernel is to be executed is obtained.
    2. A pointer to the kernel descriptor (see Kernel Descriptor) of the kernel to execute is obtained.
 It must be for a kernel that is contained in a code object that that was loaded by the ROCm runtime on the kernel agent with which the AQL queue is associated.
    3. Space is allocated for the kernel arguments using the ROCm runtime allocator for a memory region with the kernarg property for the kernel agent that will execute the kernel.
 It must be at least 16 byte aligned.
    4. Kernel argument values are assigned to the kernel argument memory allocation.
-The layout is defined in the HSA Programmer’s Language Reference [HSA].
+The layout is defined in the HSA Programmer's Language Reference [HSA].
 For AMDGPU the kernel execution directly accesses the kernel argument memory in the same way constant memory is accessed.
 (Note that the HSA specification allows an implementation to copy the kernel argument contents to another location that is accessed by the kernel.)
    5. An AQL kernel dispatch packet is created on the AQL queue.
 The ROCm runtime api uses 64 bit atomic operations to reserve space in the AQL queue for the packet.
 The packet must be set up, and the final write must use an atomic store release to set the packet kind to ensure the packet contents are visible to the kernel agent.
 AQL defines a doorbell signal mechanism to notify the kernel agent that the AQL queue has been updated.
 These rules, and the layout of the AQL queue and kernel dispatch packet is defined in the HSA System Architecture Specification [HSA].
    6. A kernel dispatch packet includes information about the actual dispatch, such as grid and work-group size, together with information from the code object about the kernel, such as segment sizes.
 The ROCm runtime queries on the kernel symbol can be used to obtain the code object values which are recorded in the Code Object Metadata.
    7. CP executes micro-code and is responsible for detecting and setting up the GPU to execute the wavefronts of a kernel dispatch.